anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 uses UDP messages with DTLS-encrypted CoAP payloads, but the Join Proxy as described here is unaware of these payloads.
-The Join Proxy solution can therefore be easily extended to work for other UDP-based protocols, as long as these protocols are agnostic to (or can be made to work with) the change of the IP and UDP headers that is performed by the Join Proxy.
+The Join Proxy solution can therefore be easily extended to work for other UDP-based protocols, as long as these protocols are agnostic to (or can be made to work with) the change of the IP and UDP headers
+performed by the Join Proxy.

 In summary, the following steps are typically taken for the onboarding process of a Pledge: